eformat/vault-quickstart/docs/1-vault-install.md

 OK, lets install into `hashicorp` namespace.

 <p class="tip">
 ⛷️ <b>TIP</b> ⛷️ - We override the tolerations for the vault server since we only have 2 worker nodes in our cluster and an HA deployment needs 3.
-This was we can run on all nodes incl. master
+This way we can run on all nodes incl. master
 </p>

 Run the installer.